-Are you ready to start taking care of new chicks of your own?
+Are you ready to start taking care of baby chicks of your own?
 It does require a little thought and planning, but there’s nothing to be afraid of.
 In fact, jumping into chicken ownership is sure to change your life, in lots of unexpected ways.

 What is cuter than a newborn baby chick??…That tiny fluff ball that fits in your hand, peeping little peeps.
 Although baby chicks have some basic needs and are a bit fragile (as most babies are), with little effort, you can successfully raise your chicks into full-grown birds–whether you want them for pets, eggs, meat or a combination.